Saint Peter: Epistles

-The Second Epistle of Peter, on the other hand, appears to have been copied, in part, from the Epistle of Jude, and some modern scholars date its composition as late as c.
+The Second Epistle of Peter appears to have been copied, in part, from the Epistle of Jude, and some modern scholars date its composition as late as c.
 150. Some scholars argue the opposite, that the Epistle of Jude copied Second Peter, while others contend an early date for Jude and thus observe that an early date is not incompatible with the text.
 Many scholars have noted the similarities between the apocryphal Second Epistle of Clement (2nd century) and Second Peter.
-Second Peter may be earlier than 150; there are a few possible references to it that date back to the 1st century or early 2nd century, e.g., 1 Clement written in c.
+Second Peter may be earlier than 150.
+There are a few possible references to it that date back to the 1st century or early 2nd century, e.g., 1 Clement written in c.
 96, and the later church historian Eusebius wrote that Origen had made reference to the epistle before 250.

 Jerome says that Peter "wrote two epistles which are called Catholic, the second of which, on account of its difference from the first in style, is considered by many not to be by him" (De Viris Illustribus 1).
 But he himself received the epistle, and explained the difference in style, character, and structure of words by the assumption that Peter used different interpreters in the composition of the two epistles; and from his time onward the epistle was generally regarded as a part of the New Testament.

 Even in early times there was controversy over its authorship, and Second Peter was often not included in the biblical canon; it was only in the 4th century that it gained a firm foothold in the New Testament, in a series of synods.
-In the East the Syriac Orthodox Church still did not admit it into the canon until the 6th century.
+In the East, the Syriac Orthodox Church admitted it into the canon in the 6th century.